-The Condensed Consolidated Six Monthly Financial Report comprises the Consolidated Statement of Financial Position, the Consolidated Statement of Income, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Changes in Equity, and these Explanatory Notes; it includes the situation at 30 June 2022 of Brembo S.p.A., the Parent, and the companies controlled by Brembo S.p.A. pursuant to IFRS 10.
+The Condensed Consolidated Six Monthly Financial Report comprises the Consolidated Statement of Financial Position, the Consolidated Statement of Income, the Consolidated Statement of Comprehensive Income, the Consolidated Statement of Cash Flows, the Consolidated Statement of Changes in Equity, and these Explanatory Notes; it includes the situation at 30 June 2022 of Brembo S.p.A., the Parent, and the companies controlled by Brembo S.p.A. pursuant to IFRS 10.